Illewong, New South Wales: Queen Bee Copper Mine

 By 1907, the copper price was booming, The mine in those early years was profitable, and paid dividends in 1907.
 Nonetheless, the well-equipped but remote mine had its challenges.
 It was some distance from the nearest railway at Wrightville, its copper ore grades had fallen over time, and were now mainly low-grade.
 The reverberatory furnaces used large amounts of wood as fuel.
 The slag from its reverberatory furnace contained around 1.5% copper, and it used the cupola furnace in experimental smelting that resulted in 0.3% copper in the slag.
 On the basis of the experiments, it had ordered a water jacket furnace, but it would need to bring coke from Wollongong, a costly proposition.
 The water jacket furnace was a success and its production rate was nearly equivalent to that of three reverberatory furnaces.

-The heyday of the village lasted until 1909.
-The copper price fell in that year.
-An early sign of decline was that the company stopped using the reverberatory furnaces to smelt ore, in early April 1909; these had become too expensive to operate.
-One reverberatory furnace was used for roasting sulphide ores, but subsequently all smelting was done by the one water-jacket furnace.
-As well as reducing the total production rate of the smelters, to around half, this change almost certainly caused some employees to lose their jobs, putting downward pressure on the village's population.
+A second water jacket furnace was added in 1909, using a second hand Roots blower from the Great Cobar Mine.
+One reverberatory furnace was retained for roasting copper matte to make blister copper, but subsequently all smelting was done using the water-jacket furnaces.

+In October 1908, there was an underground fire in the mine, but it was extinguished, after some days, and work was able to continue.

+By mid 1909, the main shaft was 602 feet deep (183 metres).
+There were five levels of the mine, the first being at 150 feet (46 m) down and the deepest level being at 570 feet (174 metres).

 In December 1909, the Queen Bee mine shutdown for a time, intending to raise more capital.
 Development work in the mine did not recommence until September 1910.
 Rising copper prices led to the Queen Bee mine resuming production by April 1912.

 The price of copper fell at the beginning of 1913.
 Despite optimistic reports, the mine needed urgent prospecting and development to uncover new ore.
 After just less than a year of full operation, in March 1913, the mine was once again shutdown.
 Dalgety & Company made a petition to wind up the company, for unpaid debts, in December 1913, and an order to wind up the company was made in February 1914.